Brandenburg Concertos: History

+It is likely that the performance this excerpt mentions happened during the trip Bach took to Berlin in 1719, to pay for the new Mietke harpsichord.

-Bach's reference to his scoring the concertos for "several instruments" (Concerts avec plusieurs instruments) is an understatement.
-Bach used the "widest spectrum of orchestral instruments … in daring combinations", as Christoph Wolff has commented.
-"Every one of the six concertos set a precedent in scoring, and every one was to remain without parallel."
-Heinrich Besseler has noted that the overall forces required (leaving aside the first concerto, which was rewritten for a special occasion) tallies exactly with the 17 players Bach had at his disposal in Köthen.
+Bach's titular reference to scoring the concertos for "several instruments" has drawn commentary.
+Christoph Wolff treats it as an understatement, observing that Bach used the "widest imaginable spectrum of orchestral instruments.
+The modest title does not begin to suggest the degree of innovation exhibited in the daring combinations ...
+Every one of the six concertos set a precedent in its scoring, and every one was to remain without parallel."
+Boyd (1993) interprets it as an indication that the concertos are written in a Venetian style, "with its greater opportunities for soloistic display ...
+'Concerti a quattro', 'Concerti a cinque' etc.", and also perhaps that Bach was indicating the number of different instruments, or that the sound was intended to evoke a larger orchestra even with only one player to a part.
+Heinrich Besseler has noted that the overall forces required (leaving aside the first concerto, which was rewritten for a special occasion) tallies exactly with the 17 players Bach had at his disposal in Köthen, although Wolff contradicts this: "contrary to conventional wisdom, the collection does not reflect specific structure of ensembles available either to the margrave of Brandenburg or to the prince of Anhalt-Cöthen."